Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/org-management- over-api.md

 ## Example using Postman
 **Get ID and Access tokens**
-To get ID and Access tokens do the following:
+To get ID and Access tokens, do the following:

 * Create new Request with the next parameters:
     * *Option*: GET;